seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSPublisher_examples/Readme.md

 ### Code implementation

-In this section, we will adapt the auto generated C++ code to transform the incoming  ROS message update from a */joy* ROS topic publisher (through the port *joy_sub*) into a SeRoNet communication object and push this object to the SeRoNet output  port *joyOut*.
+In this section we will adapt the auto generated C++ code to transform the incoming ROS message update from a */joy* ROS topic publisher (through the port *joy_sub*) into a SeRoNet communication object and push this object to the SeRoNet output  port *joyOut*.

 In case the *AutoCodeGeneration* ![AutoCodeGeneration_button](Screenshots/05-AutoCodeGeneration_button.png) button is disabled, you can select your project from the project Explorer  and press the *RunCodeGeneration*  ![ManualCodeGeneration_button](Screenshots/06-ManualCodeGeneration_button.png) , these two buttons are only available for the *Component Supplier* perspective.

 The code generator will create 3 folders to hold the C++ code implementation of your component:

 - ROS : this is the code related to the ROS Mixed Port.
-For this concrete case, it holds the implementtion of the ROS Subscriber (*joy_sub* Port) to the */joy* topic publisher and its Callback function.
+For this concrete case, it holds the implementation of the ROS Subscriber (*joy_sub* Port) to the */joy* topic publisher and its Callback function.
 - smartsoft: this folder contains the code associated to the SeRoNet plain port and body of the component.
 For this example, it holds the implementation of the Push Port *joyOut* and the activity *joy_nodeActivity*

 - opcua-backend: this is the code related to the OPC UA backend for the SeRoNet plain port.
 For this concrete example this code is not relevant.